-Because Revenera entitlements to not have expiration dates, duration-based line-items may be activated at any point; Boomi will need to OBSOLETE the voucher line-item once the validity end date has passed to prevent the voucher being activated after this date.
+Because FNO entitlements to not have expiration dates, duration-based line-items may be activated at any point; Via integration (Boomi) the voucher line-item will be set to Obsolete once the validity end date has passed to prevent the voucher being activated after this date.

 The integration uses the Revenera Entitlement Order web service: see <???> for details.